satwants/EKS_C5_vs_C6i/setup.md

 Step 3: verify kubectl is installed "kubectl version" <br />

 Step 4: now we are ready to create  our eks cluster as we have all the peices needed.
-Using the eksctl create command we will create the cluster using config file referred in this git repo
+Using the eksctl create command we will create the cluster using config file referred in this git repo  "EKS_demo.yml <br />
+"eksctl create cluster -f EKS_demo.yml"